US jet downs Iran drone but talks still on course

 US outlet Axios reported that Iran wanted the venue moved to Oman.

-The US opposes Iran's nuclear program, which it maintains is a precursor to acquiring nuclear weapons, while Tehran insists it is for civilian research purposes.
+The US opposes Iran's nuclear programme, which it maintains is a precursor to acquiring nuclear weapons, while Tehran insists it is for civilian research purposes.

 THOUSANDS ARRESTED